frontendwizards/frontend-challenges/problems/nested-checkboxes-i/README.md

 - The component should handle any depth of nesting
 - Implement proper accessibility with ARIA roles and properties
 - Visual styling should distinguish between parent and child items
-- When a parent is selected, all its children should be selected
-- When all children are selected, the parent should show a selected state
-- When some children are selected, the parent should show unchecked state
 - The selected items should be displayed in a readable format below the checkboxes

 ## Example